April 28, 2026 • 7 min read

 - data may be used to track you across other companies' apps and websites

-- purchases, identifiers, usage data, and other data may be linked to your identity
+- purchases, identifiers, usage data, and other data may be collected and linked to your identity

 - diagnostics data may be collected without being linked to identity